Wall art with heart: A portrait approach that emphasizes prints

 But whether Doll is capturing themed mini sessions or full-length family and newborn sessions, she always remains true to her style—“clean but natural and fun”—which is perhaps her brand’s greatest strength.
 “What makes it stand out,” she says, “is the idea that less is more.
 Keep it simple and the personalities can shine.”

-Amanda Arnold is associated editor of Professional Photographer.
+Amanda Arnold is associate editor of Professional Photographer.